Earning Lots and Living Abroad? I Need Tax Help!

 What If I am Taxed Twice?

-Sometimes the residents of the UK who are now settled abroad have to go through circumstances where they find themselves in a position to be taxed twice for the same amount of income.
 How is that possible?
 Sometimes this happens due to the country you are now settled in does not have an agreement named double-taxation agreement (DTA) with the UK.
 This makes you pay the tax twice for the UK as well as the country you are living in.

-By now you must be wondering what is a DTA and how it works for you.
-A DTA works like an agreement for two countries to agree upon certain tax rules with mutual understanding.
 With the help of this agreement, you will be able to apply for tax relief in the UK to avoid being taxed twice by two countries.
 If you aim to check whether the country you are living in has it with the UK, you can simply go to the UK website and find it.

 Is My Rental Property in the UK Taxed?

-When you have settled abroad but you still have your rental property in the UK, you will have to pay the income tax in the UK.
+When you have settled abroad but you still have your rental property in the UK, you will have to pay income tax in the UK.
 There is a chance of paying the CGT too in your case.
-This is liable in the case when you earn some gains after you sold out your property in the UK.
-The non-resident Landlord (NRL) scheme will help you to pay both of these taxes.

-This scheme is set by the UK government for the people who have settled abroad for more than a period of six months.
+This scheme is set by the UK government for people who have settled abroad for more than a period of six months.
 This way the landlords will be able to get their tax deduction straight from the help of their tenants or agents.

 The Bottom Line

 Now that you have gathered a fair amount of information about earning lots and living abroad, we can bring the discussion towards wrapping up.
 There is no doubt that settling abroad is a complicated process, however, handling the tax implications of both countries is more complicated.
-Sometimes you are stuck in such a situation that you will find yourself in a position where you are taxed twice by the country you are living in and the UK for the same amount of income.

 You can take help from the multiple schemes that are mentioned earlier to get yourself out of such a scenario.
 Furthermore, you have the option of getting tax relief from the UK government but you should check the eligibility criteria before you plan to apply for the tax relief.
 This will help you to avoid paying twice for the same amount of earnings and focus on your savings more.